dongle94/mesh_recovery/README.md

 - Copyright (c) 2019, University of Pennsylvania, Max Planck Institute for Intelligent Systems
 - Licensed under BSD 3-Clause License
 - See [LICENSE_SPIN](core/spin/LICENSE) for full license text

+This project also incorporates code from VIBE:
+- **VIBE (Video Inference for Human Body Pose and Shape Estimation)**
+- Copyright (c) 2019, Max Planck Institute for Intelligent Systems
+- Licensed for non-commercial scientific research and education use
+- See [LICENSE_VIBE](core/vibe/LICENSE) for full license text